Skip to site menu

 Cataract surgery typically is an outpatient procedure (you have the surgery and go home the same day), and is therefore covered under Medicare Part B, which is designed to help cover costs associated with doctors' services and outpatient care.

 The Medicare co-payment is made directly to your cataract surgeon.
 If you choose a premium intraocular lens for your cataract surgery that is not covered by Medicare (such as a presbyopia-correcting IOL), you must pay the added cost of this premium IOL to your eye surgeon as well.
+The same is true if you choose to have a laser cataract surgery procedure: you will have to pay the extra cost.

 To reduce your cataract surgery costs, you can purchase a separate "Medigap" (Medicare supplement) insurance policy sold by private insurance companies.
 Medigap policies help cover Medicare co-payments and other gaps in Medicare coverage.